Our Sustainability Mission

 We believe that we should leave as small a footprint on the earth as possible.

 In our kitchen, we try to minimize food waste by using every part of every vegetable and animal that we cook with.
 Here’s how we implement that belief into the design of our packaging and delivery process.

 First, we try to make every shipment as efficient as possible.
 Part of the reason we require an order minimum - it takes the same amount of fuel to deliver 1 soup as it does 6.
-We also use different box sizes based on order size, saving unnecessary space and weight.
+We also use different box sizes based on order size, saving unnecessary space, weight, and materials.